influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/use-helm.md

 ## Configuration data

-When ready to install InfluxDB, have the following information available:
+When ready to configure your InfluxDB cluster, have the following information
+available:

 - **InfluxDB cluster hostname**: the hostname Kubernetes uses to expose InfluxDB API endpoints
 - **PostgreSQL-style data source name (DSN)**: used to access your PostgreSQL-compatible database that stores the InfluxDB Catalog.
 - **Object store credentials** _(AWS S3 or S3-compatible)_